Scepticism in Greece and Macedonia over proposed name deal - Journal du Cameroun

 “I will neither support nor sign this harmful text,” Ivanov said later Tuesday in an address to the nation.

-“My position is final and will not change under any pressure,” he said arguing the deal had been reached “without a broad national consensus and was not transparent.”
+The deal was reached “without a broad national consensus and was not transparent,” he argued.

 The agreement still needs to be approved by Macedonia’s parliament and pass a referendum there, as well as being ratified by the Greek parliament.